State Bank of New South Wales

-The State Bank of New South Wales, from 1933 until 1981 known as the Rural Bank of New South Wales, was a bank that was owned by the Government of New South Wales.
-In 1994, it was taken over by Colonial Mutual and became the Colonial State Bank and then sold to the Commonwealth Bank in 2000.
+The State Bank of New South Wales, from 1933 until 1981 known as the Rural Bank of New South Wales, was a bank owned by the Government of New South Wales.
+In 1994, it was taken over by Colonial Mutual and became the Colonial State Bank.
+It was sold to the Commonwealth Bank in 2000.

 History of operations

 Founding and growth

-By early 1931, the Government Savings Bank was in financial trouble in the midst of the Great Depression, and on 22 April 1931 the Bank suspended payments after a drain on its cash resources.
-On 15 December 1931, the majority of the Government Savings Bank was amalgamated into the Commonwealth Savings Bank.
-The Rural Bank and Advance Homes Departments of the Government Savings Bank were not taken over by the Commonwealth Savings Bank, and continued to operate.
-In late 1932, the NSW Government led by Assistant Treasurer Eric Spooner introduced legislation to reconstitute what remained of the Government Savings Bank into a new "Rural Bank of New South Wales", with a specific mandate to support primary industries and not to operate as a traditional general lending bank, governed by a board of three commissioners.
+In early 1931, the Government Savings Bank was in financial trouble in the midst of the Great Depression and, on 22 April 1931, the Bank suspended payments after a drain on its cash resources.
+On 15 December 1931, the majority of the Government Savings Bank was amalgamated with the Commonwealth Savings Bank.

+However, the Rural Bank and Advance Homes Departments of the Government Savings Bank were not taken over by the Commonwealth Savings Bank, and continued to operate.
+In late 1932, the NSW Government, led by Assistant Treasurer Eric Spooner, introduced legislation to reconstitute what remained of the Government Savings Bank into a new "Rural Bank of New South Wales", governed by a board of three commissioners, with a specific mandate to support primary industries and not to operate as a traditional general lending bank.

 On 23 December 1932, the Rural Bank of New South Wales Act, 1932 was passed by the NSW Parliament, and on 1 July 1933 the new institution and board of commissioners commenced operations to replace the old Government Savings Bank.
 The former chairman of the GSB, William O'Malley Wood, was appointed president and commissioner, with Clarence McKerihan and Henry Rogers appointed as commissioners.

 On 19 December 1947, the NSW Parliament passed the Rural Bank of New South Wales (General Banking) Act, 1947, which merged the Rural Bank Department, the Advances for Homes Department, and the Personal Loans Department, into a General Bank Department, and authorised the bank to operate as a regular trading bank.
-On this change, the Premier of NSW, Jim McGirr, commented:
+About the change, the Premier of NSW, Jim McGirr, commented: